Wisconsin HVAC License: How to Become an HVAC Contractor in Wisconsin

 Table of Contents

-Employment is projected to grow 5 percent from 2020 to 2030 throughout the country adding 19,000 of these skilled workers to the ranks.
-That growth rate is expected to be higher in Wisconsin — projected at 11%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
+Employment is projected to grow 5 percent from 2021 to 2031 throughout the country adding more than 20,000 of these skilled workers to the ranks.
+That growth rate is expected to be higher in Wisconsin — projected at 8%, according to CareerOneStop, the U.S. Department of Labor’s job search website.

 That statistic is supported by how many contractors are trying to find skilled tradesmen.
 According to the Associated General Contractors of America, 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 50% of firms in Wisconsin had unfilled hourly craft positions.